-To facilitate simpler virtual asset management, VMs that belong to a VMware vCenter server topology can be automatically added to up.time when that vCenter is added as an Element.
-The metrics used to monitor these VMs are collected by VMware vSphere.
-Despite this setup's simplicity, there may be cases where you would like the virtual machine to host the up.time Agent; doing so enables options that are not otherwise available.
-For example, via the up.time Agent, an Action Profile that performs self-healing steps can be used on a mission-critical VM.
+To facilitate simpler virtual asset management, you can automatically add VMs that belong to a VMware vCenter server topology to Uptime Infrastructure Monitor when that vCenter is added as an Element.
+VMware vSphere collects the metrics used to monitor these VMs.
+Despite this setup simplicity, you occasionally may want the virtual machine to host the Uptime Infrastructure Monitor Agent; doing so enables options that are not otherwise available.
+For example, via the Uptime Infrastructure Monitor Agent, you can use an Action Profile that performs self-healing steps on a mission-critical VM.

-In this type of scenario, you can, from up.time's configuration perspective, "detach" a VM from the VMware vCenter hierarchy that was originally imported, in order to control it independently of the vCenter server.
-Once performed, this VM has been "promoted" to receive additional performance data delivered by the up.time Agent, or for Windows systems, via WMI.
+In this type of scenario, you can, from Uptime Infrastructure Monitor's configuration perspective, "detach" a VM from the VMware vCenter hierarchy that was originally imported, in order to control it independently of the vCenter server.
+Once performed, this VM is "promoted" to receive additional performance data delivered by the Uptime Infrastructure Monitor Agent, or for Windows systems, via WMI.

-Although the topology remains intact on the VMware vSphere side, from up.time's perspective, the VM is a standalone Element.
+Although the topology remains intact on the VMware vSphere side, from Uptime Infrastructure Monitor's perspective, the VM is a standalone Element.

-If the VMware vCenter Server is configured for additional data collection (the Collect up.time Agent data option, found in Additional Agent or WMI Monitoring section of the VMware vCenter's General Information page, will be enabled), any VM that is part of a VMware vCenter inventory is automatically "promoted" to be independently monitored when either the up.time agent has been installed on it, or it is configured to use WMI for metrics retrieval.
+If the VMware vCenter Server is configured for additional data collection (the Collect Uptime Agent data option, found in Additional Agent or WMI Monitoring section of the VMware vCenter's General Information page, is enabled), any VM that is part of a VMware vCenter inventory is automatically "promoted" to be independently monitored when either the Uptime Infrastructure Monitor Agent is installed on it, or it is configured to use WMI for metrics retrieval

-This behavior is controlled by the additional data collection settings for the vCenter, which were first configured (or skipped) when the VMware vCenter server was first added to up time.
-These additional data collection settings can be modified at any time, after which up time will search for appropriate VMs.
+This behavior is controlled by the additional data collection settings for the vCenter, which were first configured (or skipped) when the VMware vCenter server was first added to Uptime Infrastructure Monitor. you can modify these additional data collection settings at any time, after which Uptime Infrastructure Monitor searches for appropriate VMs.

-The frequency at which up time checks for agent-enabled VMs is based on the Rescan Time Interval setting, which by default, is every 180 minutes.
+The frequency at which Uptime Infrastructure Monitor checks for Agent-enabled VMs is based on the Rescan Time Interval setting, which by default, is every 180 minutes.